 Although I thought that we were given a maybe-hint in HBP.
 Later undermined by the nonsense we were handed in DHs.

 Dumbledore speaks as though he was convinced that Voldemort intended to create his last Horcrux from Harry’s death.
-It was certainly a tenable hypothesis.
+And that was certainly a tenable hypothesis.
 It would certainly appear to fit the pattern which had been forming regarding Tom Riddle’s methods by that point.
 It would also explain the obvious connection between Tom and Harry which we’ve known about since Book 1.

 Unless what he threw at Harry is what actually killed Lily, instead.